SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **MessagingListener** | listener | The async listener which allows to set handler for receiving the events about status changes from module messaging.

 **Return a value:** no result.

+### connect

+The method start connect to messaging service

+*Gets a parameters list:**  no parameters.

+**Return a value:** no result, calback onConnectivityStateChange will fire.

+### disconnect

+The method start disconnect to messaging service

+*Gets a parameters list:**  no parameters.

+**Return a value:** no result, calback onConnectivityStateChange will fire.

+### isConnected

+*Gets a parameters list:**  no parameters.

+**Return a value:** boolean value, true mean that sender connected to messaging service, false not connected

 ### MessageSentStateKey
 The key for find in user info a hash table recipients states.